shreyas957/My-Obsidian-Vault/The Mind’s Eye/04 - Learning Notes/CORE CS/PostgreSQL Complete Notes.md

 	- The view must have exactly one entry in its `FROM` list, which must be a table or another updatable view.
 	- The view definition must not contain `WITH`, `DISTINCT`, `GROUP BY`, `HAVING`, `LIMIT`, or `OFFSET` clauses at the top level.
 	- The view definition must not contain set operations (`UNION`, `INTERSECT` or `EXCEPT`) at the top level.
-	- The view's select list must not contain any aggregates, window functions or set-returning functions. because
+	- The view's select list must not contain any aggregates, window functions or set-returning functions.

 ### 21. SQL Functions
 - Functions are set of SQL statements which performs the action and return the result.